 His only demand was that the fight be hand-to-hand, as sticking giant guns on a machine is "super American."

 He's not wrong.
 The Mk.
 II, which will be driven by Cavalcanti, as Oehrlein mans the guns, does display some bombastic firepower.
 These include air cannons that can launch giant paintballs and t-shirts.
-Team USA—whose brain power has been bolstered by NASA, Parker Hannifin, and more—now needs to design its 350-hp mech to throw a punch.
+Team USA—whose brainpower has been bolstered by NASA, Parker Hannifin, and more—now needs to design its 350-horsepower mech to throw a punch.

 Even if the Mk.
 II loses the fight, MegaBots still wins.
 This bout, they hope, will lead to a new technology driven amalgamation of UFC, NASCAR, and Transformers, and that plan has attracted more than $2.4 million from investors.

 "We want to make a sport out of it: Monday Night Football, then Tuesday Night MegaBots," explains Cavalcanti, a mechanical engineer who previously worked at Boston Dynamics, the maker of Atlas, a bipedal robot that can walk over rough terrain.

 "That's the impact we're looking to have.
 And we really think it will drive interest in STEM careers. "

 STEM—science, technology, engineering and mathematics—comprises the disciplines American students seem to be falling behind in, even as these become more important to economic growth in a competitive global battlefield.

 "The education in American junior high schools, in particular, seems to be a black hole that is sapping the interest of young people, particularly young women, when it comes to the sciences," writes Thomas Friedman in the book, The World Is Flat.